-Section I Prediction / Conclusion Comments / Evidence Rating t the industries supplying materials to the port.
-The total number of jobs generated both directly and indirectly by the operations of the new terminal is estimated to be more than 2,800 by 2010 increasing to more than 9,100 by 2025 28.10.1 than 9,100 by 2025 Risk Management - Mitigation Measures The following mitigation measures would be implemented to manage the hazards and risks described above: (i). containers with dangerous goods would be handled and transported in accordance with the Australian Standard 3846 (1998): The Handling and Transport of Dangerous Goods in Port Areas and the NSW Dangerous Goods (General) Regulation 1999; (ii). an Occupational Health and Safety Plan would be developed by the terminal operator(s) to address the handling and transport of dangerous goods during the operation of the new terminal; a notification system for the arrival or delivery of dangerous goods would be implemented; (iv). restrictions on the time dangerous goods are allowed to be held within the port would be applied, supported by a loading/unloading plan and arrangement of transport to/from the berths; (v). various classes of dangerous goods would be separated by safe distances on the berth; (vi). suitable container handling equipment would be used to minimise risk of dropped containers; (vii). suitable container loading/unloading, handling and stacking systems would be employed to minimise double handling and attendant risk of damaging containers; (viii). the facility would be fitted with adequate yard signage and warning systems for mobile equipment; (ix). there would be adequate warning systems for ships moving in the vicinity of the facility; (x). a first flush drainage system would be installed and maintained to contain spills and contaminated runoff; (xi). bunds would be constructed around diesel storage tanks; (xii). fire fighting equipment would be provided and personnel trained in fire fighting and evacuation procedures; and emergency and incident management procedures would be developed (refer to Chapter 32 Emergency and Incident Management). (i) and (ii) of the Dangerous Goods Management Plan (section 7.6 of the OEMP) has been developed in accordance with AS3846 and the WHS Act and Regulation (the NSW Dangerous Goods (General) Regulation 1999 has been repealed; provisions saved under the WHS Regulation). (iii) the Sydney Ports ShiPS online system controls the movements of all dangerous goods (import and export) to the terminal. (iv) Dangerous Goods are classified as Red line or Green line cargo in the ShiPS system and truck bookings are controlled to limit the duration that cargo is held within the terminal. (v) SICTL uses nGen software to program DG separation into the ASC stacking plans, and container movements around the terminal. (vi) SICTL uses Quay Cranes, ASC and Shuttle Carriers with spreaders which lift containers from the top.
-Quay Cranes and ASC have automated and manual systems to prevent containers from uncontrolled falls/drops. (vii) SICTL's operations are designed to minimise double-handling. (viii) SICTL utilises line marking, signage and fish-eye mirrors around the terminal, and all terminal vehicles are fitted with flashing lights and reversing Quakers. (ix) SICTL does not control the berthing of vessels, this task is undertaken by the pilot and third party tug and line service providers. (x) SICTL has installed a SQIDs system - using SPEL 'Stormceptor' and Humes 'Aquaceptor' separator units. (xi) Bunding has been constructed around the diesel refuelling station. (xii) Fire Fighting equipment is installed at the SICTL terminal and SICTL staff has been trained in its use and in evacuation procedures. (xiii) SICTL has an existing Emergency Response Plan
+Section Pred diction / Conclusion Comments / Evidence Rating ninal is estimated to be more than 2,800 by 2010 increasing to more 9,100 by 2025 28.10.1 Risk The following mitigation measures would be implemented to manage nazards and risks described above: containers with dangerous goods would be handled and transported in accordance with the Australian Standard 3846 (1998): The Handling and Transport of Dangerous Goods in Port Areas and the NSW Dangerous Goods (General) Regulation 1999; an Occupational Health and Safety Plan would be developed by the terminal operator(s) to address the handling and transport of dangerous goods during the operation of the new terminal; a notification system for the arrival or delivery of dangerous goods would be implemented; restrictions on the time dangerous goods are allowed to be held within the port would be applied, supported by a loading/unloading plan and arrangement of transport to/from the berths; various classes of dangerous goods would be separated by safe distances on the berth; suitable container loading/unloading, handling and stacking systems would be employed to minimise double handling and attendant risk of damaging containers; suitable container loading/unloading, handling and stacking systems would be employed to minimise double handling and attendant risk of damaging containers; the facility would be fitted with adequate yard signage and warning systems for mobile equipment; there would be adequate warning systems for ships moving in the vicinity of the facility; a first flush drainage system would be installed and maintained to contain spills and contaminated runoff; bunds would be constructed around diesel storage tanks; fire fighting equipment would be provided and personnel trained in fire fighting and evacuation procedures; and (i) and (ii) of the Dangerous Goods Management Plan (section 7.6 of the OEMP) has been developed in accordance with AS3846 and the WHS Act and Regulation (the NSW Dangerous Goods (General) Regulation 1999 has been repealed; provisions saved under the WHS Regulation). (iii) the Sydney Ports ShiPS online system controls the movements of all dangerous goods (import and export) to the terminal. (iv) Dangerous Goods are classified as Red line or Green line cargo in the ShiPS system and truck bookings are controlled to limit the duration that cargo is held within the terminal. (v) SICTL uses nGen software to program DG separation into the ASC stacking plans, and container movements around the terminal. (vi) SICTL uses Quay Cranes, ASC and Shuttle Carriers with spreaders which lift containers from the top.
+Quay Cranes and ASC have automated and manual systems to prevent containers from uncontrolled falls/drops. (vii) SICTL's operations are designed to minimise double-handling. (viii) SICTL utilises line marking, signage and fish-eye mirrors around the terminal, and all terminal vehicles are fitted with flashing lights and reversing Quakers. (ix) SICTL does not control the berthing of vessels, this task is undertaken by the pilot and third party tug and line service providers. (x) SICTL has installed a SQIDs system - using SPEL 'Stormceptor' and Humes 'Aquaceptor' separator units. (xi) Bunding has been constructed around the diesel refuelling station. (xii) Fire Fighting equipment is installed at the SICTL terminal and SICTL staff has been trained in its use and in evacuation procedures. (xiii) SICTL has an existing Emergency Response Plan ©